Poisson smooth structures on stratified symplectic spaces: Stratified spaces and their smooth structures

-\begin{definition} (\cite[p.36]{GM1988}, \cite[Definition 1.1]{SL1991}) Let $X$ be a Hausdorff and paracompact topological space of finite dimension and let $\Ss$ be a partially ordered set with ordering denoted by $\le$. {\it An $\Ss$-decomposition of $X$} is a locally finite collection of disjoint locally closed manifolds $S_i\subset X$ (one for each $ i \in \Ss$) called {\it strata} such that
+\begin{definition} (\cite[p.36]{GM1988}, \cite[Definition 1.1]{SL1991}) Let $X$ be a Hausdorff and paracompact topological space and let $\Ss$ be a partially ordered set with ordering denoted by $\le$. {\it An $\Ss$-decomposition of $X$} is a locally finite collection of disjoint locally closed manifolds $S_i\subset X$ (one for each $ i \in \Ss$) called {\it strata} such that

 1) $ X = \cup _{i \in \Ss} S_i$;

 2) $S_i \cap \bar S_j \not = \emptyset \LLR S_i \subset \bar S_j \LLR i \le j .$